 During the rehearsal I was shocked to find out that this passage was 10 times easier than it's ever been before.
 What had changed?
 The only changed factor was the maintenance performed on my bassoon.
 I guess it's reasonable to conclude that difficult technical passages benefit from a bassoon which is operating as well as it can mechanically.
 Maybe that's why Paul mentioned a bassoonist who always came to see him right before important performances.

 While in Indianapolis I was shocked by what came out of my tone holes.....I thought I did a really good job of keeping my bassoon clean.
 So how on earth did debris end up in the tone holes?
 I'm baffled.
 I became understandably nervous as I anticipated the intonation changes which would surely result from the tone holes being suddenly cleaned out, but once I played the instrument I forgot all about that.....until I played the Nutcracker.
 Now, my bassoon has always played pretty well in tune, but I'll admit that I always had to fuss with the D above middle C, the one held out for a few measures in the middle of the Arabian Dance.
 After Paul Nordby's cleaning of the tone holes, the D came out in tune without tweaking.
 And it cooperated nicely on the long diminuendo.

 So this is why we maintain our bassoons.
 If we really want them to function as the manufacturer intended (Paul quipped that he doubted that Heckel intended the instrument to be played with debris in the tone holes) then constant maintenance is necessary.

-Now the only problem is that the Nutcracker is becoming boring without all those challenges caused by a less-than-optimally-functioning bassoon.......
+Now the only problem was that the Nutcracker became almost boring without all those challenges caused by a less-than-optimally-functioning bassoon.......